plantain-00/news-fetcher-client/README.md

 ![](./sample.png)

 if you want to sync history between different PC, you may want the server-side part: https://github.com/plantain-00/news-fetcher , and set your key and server url at `configuration.json` in your `userData` path.

-### MEMO

-When update a version, 3 places should be updated:
-+ version in package.json
-+ osx and win in scripts in package.json
-+ title in index.html